 There are three types of holiday people in the world.
 Those who live for the summer.
-Those who have the Christmas spirit all year long (They sing carols in 90-degree weather).
+Those who have the Christmas spirit all year long and sing carols in 90-degree weather.
 Then, there are the ones who love Halloween.
-They start celebrating once the weather becomes chilly.
+They start planning for trick-or-treat once the weather becomes chilly.

 Halloween Decorating History

-Halloween has its roots in pagan traditions.
-The origin of the holiday was actually called the Celtic Festival of Samhain and was observed in Britain and Ireland centuries ago.
-During this time, it was believed that souls visited their homes, and the reunion with the living was celebrated with a festival.
+Halloween has its roots in pagan traditions from centuries ago.
+The origin of the holiday was actually called the Celtic Festival of Samhain.
+Those in Britain and Ireland believed that souls visited their homes.
+They held a festival to celebrate the reunion with the living.

 Over time, it became a day full of supernatural undertones.
-The symbols of the festival began to include witches, goblins, demons, skeletons, and black cats, as well as traditional ghostly hauntings.
+The symbols of the festival began to include witches, goblins, and demons.
+Likewise, Halloween became a season for skeletons and ghostly hauntings.

 Halloween is what you make it: classy, creepy, or crazy.
 It’s all up to you.